zsellera/pico-decoder/README.md

 ### Size matters

 At 5 MHz we are dealing with a wavelength of about 40..50 meters.
 The shortest distance to get a full cancellation is at quarter-wavelenght, which is 10 meters.
 At the track, a permanent istallation can easily reach such distances.
-For testing, we can get away with much less cable though.
-You can solder a single wire to the center conductor of a BNC connector, and you're good to go.
+For testing purposes, you can even solder a single wire to the center pin of a BNC connector, and you're good to go.

 ## Learnings (so far...)

-Firstly, 8-bit is barely enough.
-The antenna's ability to pick up the transmission is extremely sensitive to distance and transponder placement.
-A good transponder placement can easily generate 10x the signal than a suboptimal one.
-Such a difference is already eaten up a good chunk of the dynamic range.
+* **8-bit resolution is barely enough.** Signal strength varies greatly with transponder placement, sometimes by 10×, consuming much of the dynamic range.

-The analog frontend of the scope can get temporarly overwhelmed when seeing a large signal (this is normal btw.).
-This severly hinders the ability to receive the transmission properly.
-Some clipping circuit (like at Cano/[RCHourGlass]() design) or a preamp with automatic gain control would come handly.
+* **Analog frontend overload.** Large signals can temporarily overwhelm the scope (normal behavior), reducing reception quality.
+Clipping circuits or preamps with automatic gain control would help.

-The trigger-based design (usb-polling) consumes probably more resources than a continous sampling would, while it captures potentially less transmittions.
-The PicoScope does not support continuous sampling at this rate.
+* **Trigger-based design is limited.** USB polling uses more resources and captures fewer transmissions compared to continuous sampling, which the PicoScope cannot support at this rate.

 ## Contribute